OM3R-Nazir/rvv/README.md

 - **Extensions**
   You can add extensions from `rvv.extensions`.
 Right now only ZVFH extension is implemented.
 In example below, it is shown how to add an extension to base class.

+## Missing Features

+- **Fractional LMULs**
+  Currently only LMULs that are supported are 1, 2, 4 and 8

+- **Mask/Tail Agnostic**
+  Currently, all instructions are by default mask and tail undisturbed.

+- **Float Rounding Mode (FRM)**
+  Currently, float rounding mode is same as numpy's default (Round to Nearest, ties to even)

 ## Requirements

 - Python 3.7 or higher